-The 15 credit concentration in your chosen medium which is the core of the Bachelor of Fine Arts program will take your artistic practice to a new level.
-Work closely with your faculty BFA committee for a year or more after the Midway Art Portfolio Review (MAPR), refining your creative viewpoint and the craftsmanship which brings it to life.
+The 15 credit concentration in your chosen medium which is the core of the Bachelor of Fine Arts degree program will take your artistic practice to a new level.
+Work closely with your faculty BFA committee for a year or more after the Midway Art Portfolio Review (MAPR).
+Refine your creative viewpoint and the craftsmanship which brings it to life.

 Flor Widmar, Bachelor of Fine Arts 2015

 Photos of Flor’s BFA exhibition Devoción de Abuela (Devotion to my Grandmother) > on Flickr

 Build a coherent body of work around your best ideas.
 Fill a gallery space.
 Figure out how to place each piece to enhance its impact and illuminate its relationships.
 Create an announcement card.
 Talk about your work and find out how your audience sees it at your artist talk.
 It’s a great experience to have under your belt!

 Although art students in most Bachelor of Fine Arts programs exhibit at a group show, at SNC each candidate has their own show in one of the college’s dedicated gallery spaces.